-"(e) FUND CONTROL NOTICES

-"(1) IN GENERAL.-The Director may issue to the head of a National Drug Control Program Agency a fund control notice to ensure compliance with the National Drug Control Program Strategy.
-A fund control notice may direct that all or part of an amount appropriated to the National Drug Control Program Agency account be obligated by

-(A) months, fiscal year quarters, or other time periods; and

-"(B) activities, functions, projects, or object classes.
+"(2) INADEQUACY OF TRANSFER.-In the event the authority under this subsection is inadequate to implement the provisions of a plan developed under section 1009, the Director shall submit a request for funding to Congress as soon as the Director becomes aware of the need for additional funding. "(e) FUND CONTROL NOTICES "(1) IN GENERAL.-The Director may issue to the head of a National Drug Control Program Agency a fund control notice to ensure compliance with the National Drug Control Program Strategy.
+A fund control notice may direct that all or part of an amount appropriated to the National Drug Control Program Agency account be obligated by (A) months, fiscal year quarters, or other time periods; and "(B) activities, functions, projects, or object classes.

-"(2) UNAUTHORIZED OBLIGATION OR EXPENDITURE PROHIBITED.-An officer or employee of a National Drug Control Program Agency shall not make or authorize an expenditure or obligation contrary to a fund control notice issued by the Director.

-"(3) DISCIPLINARY ACTION FOR VIOLATION.-In the case of a violation of paragraph (2) by an officer or employee of a National Drug Control Program Agency, the head of the agency, upon the request of and in consultation with the Direc-tor, may subject the officer or employee to appropriate administrative discipline, including, when circumstances warrant, suspension from duty without pay or removal from office.

-"(4) CONGRESSIONAL NOTICE.-Not later than 5 days after issuance of a fund control notice, the Director shall submit a copy of such fund control notice to the appropriate congressional committees and make such notice publicly available.

-"(5) RESTRICTIONS.-The Director shall not issue a fund control notice to di-rect that all or part of an amount appropriated to the National Drug Control Program Agency account be obligated, modified, or altered in any manner contrary, in whole or in part, to a specific appropriation or statute. "(f) EXCLUSIONS.-The authorities described under subsections (c), (d), and (e) do not apply to any program under subchapter II or III.
+"(2) UNAUTHORIZED OBLIGATION OR EXPENDITURE PROHIBITED.-An officer or employee of a National Drug Control Program Agency shall not make or authorize an expenditure or obligation contrary to a fund control notice issued by the Director. "(3) DISCIPLINARY ACTION FOR VIOLATION.-In the case of a violation of paragraph (2) by an officer or employee of a National Drug Control Program Agency, the head of the agency, upon the request of and in consultation with the Director, may subject the officer or employee to appropriate administrative discipline, including, when circumstances warrant, suspension from duty without pay or removal from office. "(4) CONGRESSIONAL NOTICE.-Not later than 5 days after issuance of a fund control notice, the Director shall submit a copy of such fund control notice to the appropriate congressional committees and make such notice publicly avail- "(5) RESTRICTIONS.-The Director shall not issue a fund control notice to direct that all or part of an amount appropriated to the National Drug Control Program Agency account be obligated, modified, or altered in any manner contrary, in whole or in part, to a specific appropriation or statute. "(f) EXCLUSIONS.-The authorities described under subsections (c), (d), and (e) do not apply to any program under subchapter II or III.

 "(g) FOREIGN ASSISTANCE ACT PARTICIPATION.-The Director may participate in the drug certification process pursuant to section 490 of the Foreign Assistance Act of 1961 (22 U.S.C.
 2291j) and section 706 of the Department of State Authorization Act for Fiscal Year 2003 (22 U.S.C.
-229j-l).

-(h) CERTIFICATIONS OF POLICY CHANGES TO DIRECTOR.-

-"(1) IN GENERAL.-Subject to paragraph (2), the head of a National Drug Control Program Agency shall, unless exigent circumstances require otherwise, no-tify the Director in writing regarding any proposed change in policies relating to the activities of that agency under the National Drug Control Program prior to implementation of such change.
-The Director shall promptly review such pro-posed change and certify to the head of that agency in writing whether such change is consistent with the National Drug Control Strategy.

-"(2) EXCEPTION.-If prior notice of a proposed change under paragraph (1) is not practicable

-"(A) the head of the National Drug Control Program Agency shall notify the Director of the proposed change as soon as practicable; and "(B) upon such notification, the Director shall review the change and cer-tify to the head of that agency in writing whether the change is consistent with the National Dark Constant Structure. with the National Drug Control Strategy. "(i) Work in Conjunction With Assistant for National Security Affairs.-

-The Director shall, in any matter affecting national security interests, work in conjunction with the Assistant to the President for National Security Affairs.

-"§ 1009.
-Emerging threats taskforce, plan, media campaign
+229j-l). (h) Certifications of Policy Changes to Director.- "(1) IN GENERAL.-Subject to paragraph (2), the head of a National Drug Control Program Agency shall, unless exigent circumstances require otherwise, notify the Director in writing regarding any proposed change in policies relating to the activities of that agency under the National Drug Control Program prior to implementation of such change.
+The Director shall promptly review such proposed change and certify to the head of that agency in writing whether such change is consistent with the National Drug Control Strategy. "(2) EXCEPTION.-If prior notice of a proposed change under paragraph (1) is not practicable "(A) the head of the National Drug Control Program Agency shall notify the Director of the proposed change as soon as practicable; and "(B) upon such notification, the Director shall review the change and certify to the head of that agency in writing whether the change is consistent with the National Drug Control Strategy. "(i) Work in Conjunction With Assistant for National Security Affairs.- The Director shall, in any matter affecting national security interests, work in conjunction with the Assistant to the President for National Security Affairs. "§ 1009.
+Emerging threats taskforce, plan, media campaign "(a) EMERGING THREATS TASK FORCE.

-"(a) Emerging Threats Task Force.